 Graduate students are required to attend the graduate student seminars each semester, except for their last semester at Princeton.
 Students take turns presenting 50-minute talks, which they prepare using recent publications on the seminar subject.
 The seminar is run by faculty members, who usually choose a topic related to their research area as the general theme for the seminar in a given semester.
 In the fall, the seminar focuses on theory, whereas in spring it is mostly observational.
-As a result, by the time of graduation, students are familiar with the current state of research in seven different areas.
+As a result, by the time of graduation, students are familiar with the current state of research in several different areas.
 The seminar is also attended by graduate students from the Department of Physics and undergraduate students from Astrophysical Sciences.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes two of the three following requirements: (1) successful completion of the courses mapped out by the DGS and/or the adviser; (2) successful completion of the general examination; and (3) production of at least one paper suitable for submission to a journal as part of a departmental research project.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes two of the three following requirements: (1) successful completion of the four core courses and any additional courses mapped out by the DGS and/or the adviser; (2) successful completion of the general examination; and (3) production of at least one paper suitable for submission to a journal as part of a departmental research project.
 The research supervisor must approve the paper.
 The M.A. may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

 Neta A. Bahcall

 Nathaniel J. Fisch